Bug report #15809

 QGIS 2.18 not recognizing projection

-Added by Randal Hale over 7 years ago.
-Updated about 5 years ago.
+Added by Randal Hale about 8 years ago.
+Updated almost 6 years ago.

 Status:Closed